Why become a Naturia cooperator?

 1. Can I come and live on the site?

-From the inspiration booklet, we have defined different spaces on the site (site map) that correspond to the different forms of occupation that we feel are important to keep:
+we have defined different spaces on the site (site map) that correspond to the different forms of occupation that we feel are important to keep:

 People passing throughShort-term sites: can be set up on a short-term basis according to the current rates.
 If you wish to stay on a site for more than one month, rates can be negotiated at the OA.